Club: Grêmio FBPA | Opening: 2012 | Capacity: 60,450

 The Grêmio Arena was built to provide Grêmio with a modern home to replace Estádio Olímpico Monumental.

-The stadium project kicked off in 2007 with the establishing of a project consortium, and in 2008 a site was selected in the north of the city of Porto Alegre.
+The project kicked off in 2007 when a project consortium was set up, and in 2008 a site was selected in the north of the city of Porto Alegre.

-The project received council approval in late 2008, and building works began in September 2010.
+Council approval was received in late 2008, and building works began in September 2010.
 The Grêmio Arena officially opened on the 8th of December 2012 with a grand show and a friendly between Grêmio and Hamburger SV.

-Even though the stadium complies with all FIFA requirements, it has not been selected to serve as a playing venue at the 2014 World Cup.
+Even though the Grêmio Arena complies with all FIFA requirements, it has not been selected to serve as a playing venue for the 2014 World Cup.
 Instead, this honour will go to the renovated Estádio Beira-Rio of local rivals Internacional.

 The Grêmio Arena is located in the Humaitá area in the north of the city of Porto Alegre, about 8 kilometres from Porto Alegre’s historic city centre.

 The stadium can be reached with line 1 (the only line) of the metro.
-Take a train at station Mercado in the historic centre and get off at station Anchieta, which is right next to the arena.
+Take a train at station Mercado in Porto Alegre’s historic centre and get off at station Anchieta, which is right next to the arena.

 Relevant Internet links